squirrels-analytics/squirrels-analytics.github.io/blog/2024-12-09-1brc-postgres.md

 ORDER BY city;
 ```

-The `models/sources.yml` file is used to tell squirrels about the source named "src_weather_data", the table it corresponds to, and metadata about the table and columns.
+The `models/sources.yml` file is used to tell Squirrels details about the source named "src_weather_data" including metadata about the table and columns.

-The full squirrels project can be found on GitHub [here](https://github.com/squirrels-analytics/squirrels-examples/tree/main/sqrl-1brc-postgres).
+The full Squirrels project can be found on GitHub [here](https://github.com/squirrels-analytics/squirrels-examples/tree/main/sqrl-1brc-postgres).
 This includes all files except for the env.yml file which looks something like this:

 ```
 env_vars: